 There are several possibilities:

 1) somehow, the phone got damaged in transport, which is very unlikely;

 2) that this offer was a bait and switch; and,

 3) that Phobio was skimming and destroyed the phone.

 Now, having worked as an L.S. assistant in the US Attorney’s Office in the Southern District of New York in the Securities Fraud department, it’s easy to recognize mendacity and fraudulence.

 Since we want to continue being an Apple office, we recommend Apple either takes back these support activities from Phobio or that Apple does a complete check up on Phobio.

 Whatever they do, they should get the worm out of the Apple, so we can continue to recommend and use Apple products.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!